Have you had a Secured Loan between 2000 and 2009 or Mortgage before 2004?

 Legal Team Reviews Claim

-Once the DSAR is received, your claim is passed to our legal partner — E-Chambers-Direct Ltd. Their experts assess and process your case
+Once the DSAR is received, your claim is passed to our legal partner.
+Their experts assess and process your case

 Compensation Paid